28 Best Things to do in Salt Spring Island, BC

 13. Have a luxurious nature retreat at Hastings House Country Hotel

-Combine nature and luxury at the Hastings House Country Hotel.
+Combine nature and luxury at Hastings House Country Hotel.
 The former 1940s Sussex-style manor overlooks Ganges harbour and features a spa and fine-dining restaurant serving farm-to-table cuisine.
 The Relais & Chateau has antiques that compliment the original style of the manor, works from local artists, wood fireplaces and immaculate gardens.

 14. See a live show at Mateada

-One of the hottest new spots on Salt Spring is Mateada, a lounge featuring live music, creative cocktails and tasty bites.
+One of the hottest spots on Salt Spring is Mateada, a lounge featuring live music, creative cocktails and tasty bites.
 The space has a welcoming ambience with its ornate woodwork, rich textures and coloured lighting.

 Outside of their creative cocktail selection, Mateada also serves a unique selection of non-alcoholic drinks, like kombucha, reishi hot cacao and yerba mate served in a traditional gourd.
 Their food is easy for sharing and includes plant-based and gluten free options.